 - Bitbucket – Code, manage and collaborate.
 Bitbucket is the Git solution for professional teams.

-- TinyPNG – When you add up the kilobytes of non-retina and retina assets for both the iPhone and iPad, app binaries are getting bigger.
-TinyPNG has a better compression algorithm than the one built into Xcode, so I will sometimes run images through it to get smaller sizes.
+- ImageOptim – When you add up the kilobytes of non-retina and retina assets for both the iPhone and iPad, app binaries are getting bigger.
+ImageOptim has a better compression algorithm than the one built into Xcode, so I will sometimes run images through it to get smaller sizes.

 Developer Tools – Web Development

 - iTerm2 – An amazing terminal emulator that does incredible things.

 - Homebrew – Homebrew installs the stuff you need that Apple didn’t.

 - Zsh – Zsh is a shell designed for interactive use, although it is also a powerful scripting language.

 - oh-my-zsh – A community-driven framework for managing your zsh configuration.

 - Transmit – Best FTP client out there from Panic Software, enough said.